Kuruc: Name

 Today's etymologists do not accept Bel's or Mehmed's theory and consider that the word was derived from the Turkish word kurudsch (rebel or insurgent).

 In 1671, the name was used by Meni, the beglerbeg pasha of Eger in what is now Hungary, to denote the predominantly-noble refugees from Royal Hungary.
 The name quickly became popular and was used from 1671 to 1711 in texts written in Hungarian, Slovak and Turkish to denote the rebels of Royal Hungary and northern Transylvania, fighting against the Habsburgs and their policies.

 The rebels of the first kuruc uprising called themselves bújdosók (fugitives), or in long form, "different fugitive orders—barons, nobles, cavalry and infantry soldiers—who fight for the material and spiritual liberty of the Hungarian motherland."
 The army mustered by the northern Hungarian noble Emeric Thököly was also called kuruc.
 Their uprising forced the Habsburg emperor Leopold I to restore the constitution in 1681 after it was suspended in 1673.

 The leader of the last of the kuruc rebellions, Francis II Rákóczi, did not use the term, instead using the French word insurgents or malcontents to highlighting their purposes.
 Contemporary sources also preferred the term "malcontents" to denote the rebels.

-Kuruc was used in Slovakian popular poetry until the 19th century.
-The opposite term (widespread after 1678) was labanc (from the Hungarian word "lobonc", literally "long hair," referring to the wigs worn by the Austrian soldiers), denoting Austrians and their loyalist supporters.
+Kuruc was used in Slovak popular poetry until the 19th century.
+The opposite term (widespread after 1678) was "labanc" (from the Hungarian word lobonc, lit. 'long hair', referring to the wigs worn by the Austrian soldiers), denoting Austrians and their loyalist supporters.